 When to see a doctor

-If your child lacks pigment in his or her hair or skin at birth that affects the eyelashes and eyebrows — as is often the case in infants with albinism — your doctor will likely order an eye exam and closely follow any changes in your child's pigmentation.
+At your child's birth, the health care provider may notice a lack of color in hair or skin that affects the eyelashes and eyebrows.
+The provider will likely order an eye exam and closely follow any changes in your child's skin color and vision.

-Contact your doctor if your child with albinism experiences frequent nosebleeds, easy bruising or chronic infections.
-These signs and symptoms may indicate the presence of Hermansky-Pudlak or Chediak-Higashi syndromes, which are rare but serious genetic disorders.
+Contact your health care provider if your child with albinism experiences frequent nosebleeds, easy bruising or long-term infections.
+These symptoms may suggest rare but serious hereditary conditions that include albinism.

 Types of albinism

-The reactions of other people to those with albinism can often have a negative impact on people with the condition.
+Some people with albinism may experience discrimination.
+The reactions of other people to those with albinism can have a negative impact on people with the condition.

-If a family member has albinism, a genetic counselor can help you understand your chances of having a future child with albinism.
-He or she can also explain the available tests and help you figure out the pros and cons of testing for your family member.
+If a family member has albinism, a genetic counselor can help you understand the type of albinism and the chances of having a future child with albinism.
+The counselor can explain the available genetic tests.

 Dec.
 24, 2022